nathanaltice/CMPM-120-Godot-Project-Repository/class_examples/01_platform_bells/README.md

 # 02 Toy Instrument

-This is the finished toy instrument project.
+This is the finished toy instrument project by Nate Laffan.

-You can find the starter project [here](./../../starters/02_toy_instrument_starter/)

 // Description of project